GLalita/GuestList/README.md

 ## Run

 Download repository as a zip file.
 Save to computer in the desired directory.
 Open terminal and change to the appropriate directory.
+Run the script by entering
+'''python
-Run the script by entering 'python3 CustomerParse.py' (if Python version 3.0 or later)
+python3 CustomerParse.py' (if Python version 3.0 or later)
+'''

 ## Overview